Tom Clancy's Splinter Cell: Double Agent: Xbox, PlayStation 2, GameCube and Wii version

 Sam is then sent on a mission to take over a Russian oil tanker in the Sea of Okhotsk.
 Two computers on the tanker have an e-mail to Emile from an anonymous sender who intends to blow Lambert's cover as an arms dealer.
 Emile then goes to a meeting in Kinshasa with Alejandro Takfir and Massoud Ibn-Yussif, allies of the JBA, to buy more red mercury.
 He orders Fisher to kill Hisham and, depending on the player's actions, Sam will be reprimanded by Emile or Lambert.
 Fisher uncovers information that sets up a mission for a Splinter Cell team to sabotage a chemical bunker owned by Takfir.
 An e-mail on Massoud's computer reveals that there is a mole inside the NSA.

 When Fisher returns to the headquarters, he discovers that Lambert has been taken hostage, and the terrorists are about to send off the Red Mercury.
 Sam must alter server information to confirm or deny Lambert's NSA ties; the choice either causes Lambert's death, or costs Sam significant JBA trust (respectively).
-Additionally, players can choose to disarm two of the red mercury bombs prior to their transportation, allowing Sam to prevent their detonation.
+Additionally, players can choose to disarm two of the red mercury bombs prior to their transportation, allowing Sam to prevent their detonation, or send signals to Emile's men to use an alternate route in order to prevent the bombs from being defused.

 Regardless of player choices, the JBA discovers Sam is a spy during their final operation in New York.
 Assistant Director Williams authorizes the Fifth Freedom and orders Sam to kill all the top-ranking members of the JBA, while another Splinter Cell team disarms various Red Mercury bombs headed for Los Angeles by tanker.
 Enrica, unable to kill Fisher, assists Sam.
 Sam kills Emile and disables the last bomb on the rooftop.
 Enrica comes looking for Sam, but is shot and killed by a Splinter Cell agent.
 Enraged, Sam ambushes and kills the agent, leaving as he removes his cochlear implant using his knife.
 He accuses Williams of murdering Enrica and vows revenge; Williams says that they will find him first.